 8. The Great Work Of Your Life: A Guide For The Journey To Your True Calling – By Stephen Cope

 Stephen Cope is a yoga teacher.
 In this book, he describes the process to unleash the unique possibilities harbored within every human soul.
 The secrets, he asserts, can be found in Bhagavad Gita.
-This book takes you step by step all the teachings and how it can be applied to your daily life.
+This book takes you step-by-step through all the teachings and how they can be applied to your daily life.
 You will find all the necessary practices that will embrace your true calling and the true meaning of your life.

-This is truly readable and easily understandable guidance for the beginners to start their journey towards self-realization.
+This is truly readable and easily understandable guidance for beginners to start their journey toward self-realization.
 This book gives you a detailed understanding of all the seven chakras and their importance.
-With the process to accomplish the chakras, there are guided meditation methods to support in your journey.
-There are also some chapters included to deal with pain and to work with chakras with crystal healing and aromatherapy.
+With the process to accomplish the chakras, there are guided meditation methods to support you in your journey.
+There are also some chapters included to deal with pain and work with chakras with crystal healing and aromatherapy.

 10. The Yoga Sutras Of Patanjali – By Edwin F. Bryant

-This book is a clear, direct and exact translation of Patanjali’s work in Sanskrit.
-This book has the English translation that is followed by Byant’s authoritative commentary.
+This book is a clear, direct, and exact translation of Patanjali’s work in Sanskrit.
+This book has an English translation that is followed by Byant’s authoritative commentary.
 His commentary is very understandable and conveys the meaning of Yoga in depth.
-He provides all the necessary insights to Yoga visioned by Patanjali two millennia ago.
+He provides all the necessary insights into Yoga visioned by Maharshi Patanjali two millennia ago.